XilinJia/Life-Dots/README.md

 # License and Copyright

-This work is inspired by and further developed based on a fork of Activity Diary of version 1.4.0 on https://github.com/ramack/ActivityDiary.
+This work is inspired by and further developed based on a fork of Activity Diary of version 1.4.0 by Raphael Mack on https://github.com/ramack/ActivityDiary.

 LifeDots is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.